Armpit pain can be caused by many conditions, like a swollen lymph node, hidradenitis suppurativa or a muscular injury to the pectoral chest muscles.

 Lymphoma is a type of cancer that affects lymphocytes of the immune system.
 It usually starts with the emergence of lumps in the armpits, groin, neck, stomach, intestine or skin that can cause symptoms such as pain, fever, general malaise, and tiredness.

-What to do: Treatment depends on the type of lymphoma, its stage, the affected area, and the general health status of the patient.
+How to treat: Treatment depends on the type of lymphoma, its stage, the affected area, and the general health status of the patient.
 It may include chemotherapy, radiation therapy, or bone marrow transplant.
 Hodgkin’s lymphoma is more likely to be cured than Non-Hodgkin's lymphoma, as treatment is more effective when the disease is discovered and treated early.

 9. Breast cancer